fredcaptivedevices/VideoTest/SETUP_MACOS.md

 # macOS Setup Guide for Video QA Automation

-Complete step-by-step instructions to install and run the Video QA Automation tool on macOS.
+Complete step-by-step instructions to install and run the Video QA Automation tool on macOS, including GPU acceleration for Apple Silicon Macs (M1/M2/M3/M4).

 ## Prerequisites

 - macOS 10.15 (Catalina) or later
 - Administrator access (for Homebrew installations)
 - Terminal application (in Applications > Utilities)
-- ~500MB free disk space (for Python, dependencies, and OCR models)
+- ~1GB free disk space (for Python, dependencies, and OCR models)

+## Apple Silicon GPU Acceleration

+If you have an M1, M2, M3, or M4 Mac, the tool will automatically use your GPU via Metal Performance Shaders (MPS).
+This provides significant speedup over CPU-only processing.

 ---